maplesoup1/email-pdf-app/README.md

 Convert Specific Email

-Select email provider (Gmail or Outlook)
+Select email provider (Your own Gmail or Outlook, personal or organization)

 Click Refresh to load emails